hejny/spacetrim/README.md

 <!--/Badges-->

 Spacetrim is trimming string from all 4 sides.<br/>
-It is very helpful to keep pretty code indentation without keeping strange spaces inside strings.
+It is very helpful to keep pretty code indentation without keeping a strange spaces inside a strings.

 ```
 ░░░░░░░░░░░░░